How to Get $20 Down Payment Car Insurance (2025)

 Increase your deductible to above $1,000

-When filing a claim, you may need to spend more out-of-pocket, but a higher deductible allows for a lower premium.
-As a result, you'll also have a lower down payment.
+When filing a claim, you'll need to spend more out-of-pocket, but a higher deductible allows for a lower premium and down payment.
+Note that liability coverage typically has no deductible, while comprehensive and collision coverage require deductibles.

 You may need less coverage if you have an older, cheaper car